rohitsakala/eirini-secscanner/README.md

 ## 3)  Extension logic

 Before jumping in creating our `main.go`, let's focus on our extension logic.
-EiriniX has support for different kind of extensions, which allows to interact with Eirini applications, or staging pods in different ways:
+EiriniX does support different kind of extensions, which allows to interact with Eirini applications, or staging pods in different ways:

 - MutatingWebhooks -  by having an active component which patches Eirini apps before starting them
 - Watcher - a component that just watch and gets notified if new Eirini apps are pushed